Looking forward to budgetary support for demand generation: PHD Chamber

-New Delhi, Jan 30 (IANS) Industry body PHD Chamber on Saturday said it looks forward to a growth-oriented budget for FY22 which ensures demand generation.
+New Delhi: Industry body PHD Chamber on Saturday said it looks forward to a growth-oriented budget for FY22 which ensures demand generation.

 According to Sanjay Aggarwal, President, PHD Chamber of Commerce and Industry, "Going ahead we look forward to a vibrant growth-oriented budget which ensures a great support to demand creation in the economy with lower interest rates for consumers and businesses."